SumoLogic/sumologic-collectd-plugin/README.md

 |RetryJitterMax|Sumo Logic collectd output plugin retries on recoverable exceptions.
 RetryJitterMax specifies the maximum extra seconds added to delay between attempts.
 More information can be found in the [retry library](https://pypi.python.org/pypi/retry)|Non-negative Integer|10|Second|

 #### Example configuration
-An exmple configuration for the plugin is shown below.
+An exmple configuration for the plugin is shown below (code to be added to collectd.conf under $collectd_root/etc).
 ```
+LoadPlugin python
 <Plugin python>
     ModulePath "/path/to/your/python/modules"
     LogTraces true